Benjamin Bailly

-Benjamin Bailly (born 22 May 1990 in Liège) is a professional racing driver from Belgium.
+Benjamin Bailly (born 22 May 1990 in Liège) is a former racing driver from Belgium.

 Career

 Karting

 Bailly began his karting career in 2004, and three years later finished third in the French Elite Championship.
 Also in 2007, he achieved the highlight of his karting career, finishing fifth in the premier Formula A World Championship.

 Formula Renault

 In 2008, Bailly moved up to single-seater racing, joining the Formula Renault 2.0 WEC series for the first two races at Nogaro.

 In 2009, he joined the Formul'Academy Euro Series which he won comfortably at the first attempt, taking eleven podium places from thirteen races in the process.

 FIA Formula Two Championship

 2010 saw Bailly move to the FIA Formula Two Championship.
 He finished the season in 7th position after winning the second of his two home races at Zolder.